StevenWInfo/haskell-soda/README.md

           checkText _                = Nothing
 ```

-The next example is even more construed, but it gives a good example at how you can create complex queries reliably.
-In real applications you may combine many small and varying pieces of a query using functions spread across several files.
-The parts of the queries come from so many places and are so complex that it's difficult to track, yet it still creates a working query.
-Some of the second query even comes from information retrieved from the previous query, which is simple because the types retrieved from the response are the same that are put into the queries.
+The next example is even more contrived, but it demonstrates how you can create complex queries reliably.
+In real applications you may combine many small and varying query elements using functions from all different parts of your code.
+The parts of the queries come from so many places and are so complex that it's difficult to track, yet it still creates a well formed, type-enforced query.
+Some of the second query even comes from information retrieved from the previous query, which is made simpler because the types retrieved from a response are the same that are used in the queries.
 ```haskell
 complexQuery [Select] -> Int -> IO Response complexQuery inputSelect tolerance = do